Full-Time Faculty

 Jianwu Wang, Ph.D., Institute of Computing Technology, Chinese Academy of Sciences, jianwu@umbc.edu

-Associate Professor, Liaison for Research Innovation
+Professor, Liaison for Research Innovation

 Jianwu Wang headshot

-Dr. Jianwu Wang is an Associate Professor of Data Science in the Department of Information Systems at UMBC.
+Dr. Jianwu Wang is a Professor of Data Science in the Department of Information Systems at UMBC.
 He is also an Affiliated Faculty at the Joint Center for Earth Systems Technology (JCET), UMBC.
 He leads the Big Data Analytics Lab (BDAL) at UMBC.
 His research interests include Big Data Analytics, Scientific Workflow, Distributed Computing, Service-Oriented Computing and End-User Programming, with current application focuses on climate and manufacturing.
 He has published more than 110 papers with over 2100 citations (h-index: 22).
 He is Associate Editor or Editorial Board Member of four international journals, Co-Chair of five international workshops.
 He has been serving as Program Committee member for over 40 conferences/workshops.
 Before joining the UMBC, he worked as a scientist at the University of California, San Diego (UCSD) and a main researcher for the Kepler open source scientific workflow system, one of the most cited and well-adopted scientific workflow products.
 He received his Ph.D. degree in Computer Science from the Institute of Computing Technology (ICT), the Chinese Academy of Sciences (CAS) and B.S. in Computer Science from Tianjin University.
 Since joining UMBC in 2015, he has received multiple grants as PI funded by NSF, NASA, DOE, State of Maryland, and Industry.

 Zehra Zaidi, M.S., UMUC, zzaidi1@umbc.edu